 In MU1, the target (70,000 pairs) is more than twice as much as the FRP (31,000 pairs), but the target is only 10,000 - 15,000 pairs less than the ISSMP or the Current Value (Figure 2).
 Therefore, maintaining this population around the target would require a rather tight management of the offtake both through harvest and derogation at both the staging and wintering areas.
 Close coordination between the MU1 Range States is necessary and consideration needs to be given to the presence of MU1 birds in the areas of overlap with MU2 in the non-breeding season when devising management measures for MU2.
-MU1 This MU is a high priority for establishing a dynamic, model-based harvest management system.
+MU1 is a high priority for establishing a dynamic, model-based management system.

 In MU2, the target of 80,000 pairs is 10% higher than the FRP.
 In this MU, the CV is much higher than the value reported in the ISSMP mainly because of the substantially higher estimate for Germany (Figure 2).
 Current Values of the national populations in Germany, Belgium and France are close to the national bFRPs.
 Therefore, these populations require a tight management to ensure that they are maintained above the bFRP.
 However, a more substantial reduction c.
 58,000 pairs) of the breeding population is possible in the Netherlands without failing to maintain the population around the target.
-However, the Netherlands shall exercise derogations with extra care after the arrival of birds from MU1.